Ask Slashdot: Why Are There No Huge Leaps Forward In CPU/GPU Power?

 We can't just ramp up cycles anymore with silicon.
 It puts out too much heat.
 Multicore doesn't magically make programs faster unless they lend themselves well to parallellization & are coded properly for it.
 New architectures have been tried, but ultimate

-Because there's no such thing as one "performance" (Score:4, Insightful)
+Because there's no such thing as one "performance" (Score:5, Informative)

 CPU architect here.
 I'll try to provide some insight.